Eaglemont: Geography

-Eaglemont covers an area of approximately 1.9 km^{2}, and lies at an elevation averaging 53 metres above sea level.
+Eaglemont covers an area of approximately 1.9 km2, and lies at an elevation averaging 53 m AHD.
 Topographically, Eaglemont includes elevated ridges and hilltops, particularly around the Mount Eagle Estate, which afford views over adjacent suburbs and towards the city.
 Soil and vegetation are typical of Melbourne's inner-northeastern hillside suburbs, with many trees, mature gardens, and lot sizes that allow for substantial greenery.

 The suburb is bordered by Heidelberg to the north, Ivanhoe to the west and south-west, Ivanhoe East to the south, and Kew East and Bulleen to the east.
 Major roads demarcate many of these borders.

 Nearby natural features include the Yarra River and the Yarra Flats Park to the south-east, which provide recreation, vegetation corridors, and contribute to the suburb's leafy character.

 Eaglemont is part of Banyule City Council's South Precinct and sits between two important local centres: the Ivanhoe Major Activity Centre and the Ivanhoe East Neighbourhood Activity Centre.
-The suburb benefits from access to regional open spaces, established community infrastructure, and active transport routes connecting to nearby rail, bus, and bicycle networks.
+The suburb has access to regional open spaces, established community infrastructure, and active transport routes connecting to nearby rail, bus, and bicycle networks.

-A historic walking trail called the "Eaglemont Historic Homestead Walk" allows residents and visitors to explore the suburb's heritage-listed houses and early architectural styles set within its bushland environment.
+An historic walking trail called the "Eaglemont Historic Homestead Walk" allows residents and visitors to explore the suburb's heritage-listed houses and early architectural styles set within its bushland environment.